Methicillin-resistant Staphylococcus aureus: Risk factors

-As many as 22% of people infected with MRSA do not have any discernable risk factors.
+As many as 22% of people colonised with MRSA do not have any discernible risk factors.

 Hospitalized people

 People who are hospitalized, including the elderly, are often immunocompromised and susceptible to infection of all kinds, including MRSA; an infection by MRSA is called healthcare-associated or hospital-acquired methicillin-resistant S. aureus (HA-MRSA).

 Generally, those infected by MRSA stay infected for just under 10 days, if treated by a doctor, although effects may vary from person to person.

 Both surgical and nonsurgical wounds can be infected with HA-MRSA.
 Surgical site infections occur on the skin surface, but can spread to internal organs and blood to cause sepsis.
 Transmission can occur between healthcare providers and patients because some providers may neglect to perform preventative hand-washing between examinations.

 People in nursing homes are at risk for all the reasons above, further complicated by their generally weaker immune systems.

 Prison inmates and military personnel

-Prisons and military barracks can be crowded and confined, and poor hygiene practices may proliferate, thus putting inhabitants at increased risk of contracting MRSA.
+Prisons and military barracks can be crowded and confined, and poor hygiene conditions may proliferate, thus putting inhabitants at increased risk of contracting MRSA.
 Cases of MRSA in such populations were first reported in the United States and later in Canada.
 The earliest reports were made by the Centers for Disease Control and Prevention in US state prisons.
 In the news media, hundreds of reports of MRSA outbreaks in prisons appeared between 2000 and 2008.
 For example, in February 2008, the Tulsa County jail in Oklahoma started treating an average of 12 S. aureus cases per month.